Definition

 Why Orphan Pages are Bad

-Orphan pages are pages of a website that are not linked from any other page of the same website.
+Orphan pages are pages on a website that are not linked to from any other page on the same website.
 They are, so to speak, "orphans" within the site structure and can cause various problems for the Search engine optimization (SEO) entail.
 Here is a detailed explanation of why this is so:

-Think of your website like a well-organized shopping mall.
-Each store (page) should be connected by hallways (internal links) so that visitors (and search engine "security cameras", i.e. crawlers) can find their way to everything on offer.
-Orphan pages are like remote stores with no entrance from the main corridor; they are less visited and may eventually close because no one can find them.
+Think of your website as a well-organized shopping mall.
+Each store (page) should be connected via corridors (internal links) so that visitors (and the "security cameras" of the search engines, i.e. crawlers) can find their way to all the offers.
+Orphan pages are like remote stores without an entrance from the main corridor; they are less visited and could eventually close because nobody can find them.

 To detect orphan pages, various SEO tools and techniques can be used such as Crawling-software or the Google Search Console be used.
 Once identified, it should be checked whether they can either be removed or usefully integrated into the website structure.